pandeynandancse/django_projects/mysite/readme.md

-this project contains firebase and pusher to push notification on android app when something is uploaded on this django webpage.
+this project contains firebase and pusher to push notification on android app when something is uploaded on this django webpage.<br>
-Android app code is present in 'android_app' repository.
+That android app's source code is [here](https://github.com/pandeynandancse/android_studio/tree/master/profilefinal/Profile)